 Once the firewall is delivered to you by Leaseweb, it has already been added to your existing Private Network and a basic initial configuration was done.
 This is the starting point of this article.

-This article describes a hypothetical setup of a single firewall (a ASA5525) and 2 Dedicated Servers.
-All these equipment are in different physical racks and connected to each other via Leaseweb Private Network.
+This article describes a hypothetical setup of a single firewall (Cisco ASA5525) and 2 Dedicated Servers.
+All this equipment is in different physical racks and connected to each other via Leaseweb Private Network.

 It walks you through the steps of getting access to the firewall and to configure it.
 It also explains how you could configure your Dedicated Servers to place them “virtually” behind the firewall.